Food on the go

 - Main meal – healthier range sandwich, sushi (check for green or amber for salt content as some may be high [red] in salt) OR salad

 - Snack – fruit/vegetable option, low-fat yogurt OR baked savoury snack

 - Drink – bottle of water or no added sugars soft drink.

 TIP: You could always save the snack to eat at another time.

 Here are some tips for good choices for hot snacks and meals on the go:

-- Baked potatoes can be a healthy choice, especially if you eat the skin and if it comes with a side salad, but limit the butter or spread.
-Avoid fillings that contain lots of mayonnaise and go easy on the cheese.
+Baked potatoes can be a healthy choice, especially if you eat the skin and if it comes with a side salad but limit the butter or spread.
+Avoid fillings that have lots of mayonnaise and go easy on the cheese.

 Healthier fillings include: